freedomlayer/offset/CODE_GUIDELINES.md

 If you think that testing your code will be difficult, you should probably change your design.

 ### Rust

 - In most cases, prefer the design with less lifetime hints.
 Every time you add a new lifetime hint, an angel dies.

+### GitHub

+Before merging your into the master branch, run ```cargo check --features=dev```, and fix the warnings if any before submitting a PullRequest.
+If Clippy outputs a mistaken warning, attach an explanation along with the PR.